KaleaPorter/cse15l-lab-reports/LabReport4.md

 Keys pressed: `<up><up><up><enter>`
 The javac compile command was 3 up in the search history, so I used the up arrow to access it then pressed enter.
 `<up><up><up><enter>`
-The java compile command was 3 up in the search history, so I used the up arrow to access it then pressed enter.
+The java run command was 3 up in the search history, so I used the up arrow to access it then pressed enter.

 ## Step 9